 Val-U-Therm delivers exceptional environmental performance – both as a product in its own right and in terms of the way in which it enhances the environmental credentials of any buildings it is part of.

 The largest environmental benefit provided by Val-U-Therm comes from the savings in energy that it can deliver.
 Studies show that a typical home built to building regulations costs over £1,500 a year to heat.
-A similar home built using Val-U-Therm technology can cost a mere fraction of this to heat – typically less than £100 per year.
+A similar home built using Val-U-Therm technology can cost a mere fraction of this to heat – even as little as less than £100 per year.

 This exceptional thermal performance can deliver massive reductions in fossil fuel use and corresponding reductions in the emission of global warming gases and other pollutants.
 This is reflected in the fact that Val-U-Therm can help a building achieve an ‘A’ rated Energy Performance Certificate in a cost-effective way.